 Couple kills children, commits suicide with work partner

-Ghaziabad Dec 03: A man, his wife and another woman allegedly jumped to their death from the eighth floor of their building after the couple killed their teenage son and daughter by injecting poison, police said on Tuesday.
+Ghaziabad Dec 03: In a horrific incident in a man along with his wife and another woman allegedly committing suicide jumped from the eighth floor of their apartment in Krishna society, a residential complex and died.
+The incident has spread fear in the locality of the Indirapuram area of Ghaziabad.

-The man has been identified as Gulshan.
-He along with his wife Praveen and work partner Sanjana jumped to their death from the eighth floor of their apartment in Krishna society, a residential complex, police said.
+Reportedly, the deceased name Gulshan jumped along with his wife Praveen and work partner Sanjana.
+Before committing suicide the couple killed their teenage son and daughter by injecting poison.

-Before committing suicide, the couple killed their son Hritik (11) and daughter Hritika (17) by injecting poisonous substance in them on Monday night.
-They also killed their pet rabbit, City Superintendent of Police Maneesh Mishra said.
+The couple reportedly injected a poisonous substance to their 11-year-son Hritik and 17-year-old daughter Hritika on Monday night.
+They also killed their pet rabbit.
+The man, his wife, and the other woman were though taken to a hospital but the doctors declared them brought dead.

 Telangana techie commits suicide after company shortlists her name for termination